rjo6615/DnD/README.md

 Clients should rely on this structure when handling error responses.

+## Character Progression

+Characters gain feats instead of automatic ability score increases.
+Feats are earned at specific levels depending on class:

+- **All classes:** Levels 4, 8, 12, 16, and 19
+- **Fighter:** Additional feats at levels 6 and 14
+- **Rogue:** Additional feat at level 10

+Ability scores do not automatically increase at any level.
+To improve statistics, choose feats that grant ability bonuses.

 ## Feats Endpoint

 Use `GET /feats` to retrieve all available feats.